Dollis Hill: History

 The Dollis Hill Estate was formed in the early 19th century, when the Finch family bought up a number of farms in the area to form a single estate.
 Dollis Hill House itself was built in the 1820s.
 It was later occupied by Lord Aberdeen who often had Prime Minister William Ewart Gladstone to stay as a guest.

 In 1901, a new public park was created the 35 ha Gladstone Park, named after the former Prime Minister.
 An underground station, Dollis Hill Underground station, was opened on 1 October 1909 as part of the Metropolitan line, now on the Jubilee line.
 Between the park and the underground station, Edwardian terraced houses were built at this time on a grid with names starting with letters in alphabetical order (with some letters missing) from Aberdeen to Normanby.

 The first railway in the area was the Dudding Hill Line, opened in 1875 by the Midland Railway to connect its Midland Main Line and Cricklewood goods yard in the east to other lines to the southwest.
-The Dudden Hill station on the line closed for passengers in 1902, but the line still carried freight.
+The Dudding Hill railway station on the line closed for passengers in 1902, but the line still carried freight.

 In World War I, between 1917 and 1921, the tank design team (The Mechanical Warfare Supply Department of the Ministry of Munitions) responsible for the new Anglo-American or Liberty tank, Mark VIII was located here.
 Early trials of some of the first military tanks were conducted in Dollis Hill.
 Images of the tanks in Dollis Hill are held at The Imperial War Museum, London.